lispBM: A Lisp for Microcontrollers

 - Clone the repository and join the fun!

-- Join the discord server
+- Join the Discord server

 There are areas where insights and help would matter greatly.
 Some I can think of are: